torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

 ------------------------------

-Migrating an L1 guest, with a  *live* nested guest in it, to another bare metal host, works as of Linux kernel 5.3 and QEMU 4.2.0 for Intel x86 systems, and even on older versions for s390x.
+Migrating an L1 guest, with a  *live* nested guest in it, to another bare metal host, works as of GNU/Linux kernel 5.3 and QEMU 4.2.0 for Intel x86 systems, and even on older versions for s390x.

 On AMD systems, once an L1 guest has started an L2 guest, the L1 guest